Antanas Sniečkus

-Biography
+Early life

 Sniečkus was born in 1903, in the village of Būbleliai, near Šakiai.
 During the First World War, his family fled to Russia, where he observed the Russian revolution of 1917.
 In 1919, his family returned to Lithuania; by 1920, he was already a member of the Bolshevik Party.
 In the same year, he was arrested for anti-government activities.
 He was released from prison on bail, but fled to Moscow, and became an agent of the Comintern.
 In Moscow, he earned the trust of Zigmas Angarietis and Vincas Mickevičius-Kapsukas, and became a member of the Central Committee of the Communist Party of Lithuania.
 In 1926, the Comintern sent Sniečkus to Lithuania to replace the recently executed Karolis Požėla as head of the banned and underground Communist Party of Lithuania.

 From 1926 to 1930, he engaged in subversive activities in Lithuania, and was again arrested and imprisoned for them in Kaunas Prison in 1930.
 In 1933, Sniečkus was released in exchange for Lithuanian political prisoners held in the USSR.
 In 1936, he returned to Lithuania.
 In 1939, he was arrested again, and sentenced to eight years in prison.

+Annexation of Lithuania

 After the 1940 Soviet ultimatum to Lithuania and subsequent military occupation, Sniečkus was released from prison on 18 June 1940, and became the head of the Department of National Security.
 Foreign Affairs Commissar Vladimir Dekanozov arrived in Lithuania a few days earlier on 15 June to organize the incorporation of Lithuania into the Soviet Union.
 As party secretary, Sniečkus issued Vladimir Dekanozov’s orders in the party’s name.
 Sniečkus helped create an atmosphere of terror prior to the elections of the newly established, by the Soviet authorities, People's Seimas, on 14 July.
 Only the Communist Party of Lithuania and its collaborators could nominate candidates.
 People were threatened in various ways to participate in the elections, but the results were falsified anyway.
 On 21 July, the People's Seimas declared that the Lithuanian "people" wanted to join the Soviet Union, and on 3 August, the Supreme Soviet of the USSR annexed Lithuania into the Soviet Union.
 The illegal process of annexation was formally over and the Lithuanian Soviet Socialist Republic was created.
 From 15 August until his death, Sniečkus was the most powerful man in Lithuania.

 Sniečkus initiated the first mass deportations of Lithuanians on 14–19 June 1941.
 He even had his own brother, with his family, deported to Siberia, where his brother died.
 When Soviet party chief Nikita Khrushchev issued an amnesty program, many political prisoners and deportees were released from prisons and labour camps, but Sniečkus did not allow them to return to Lithuania.